Lionel-nmJV/tokopedia-play-clone-lionel/README.md

 ## Technologies Used

-List the main technologies, frameworks, and libraries used in your project.
+List the main technologies, frameworks, and libraries used in this project.

 - Frontend: -
 - Backend: NodeJS